Newton’s beginners guide to venture capital jargon… written by, Lara Pawade, a beginner

 We represent within each cohort what we’d like the global venture landscape to look like in 10 years’ time.

 More diverse investors = more diverse investments.
-And who gets backed determines whose problems in society get solved.
+And who gets backed determines which problems in society get solved.

 Consider how empowered a young black female might be at seeing hair products specifically made for her in a major shop.
 How would this come to be?